Shoulder

 A bursa is a fluid-filled sac that cushions tendons and bones, reducing friction during movement.
 The subacromial bursa lies between the rotator cuff tendons (above) and the undersurface of the acromion and deltoid (below).
 It is the largest bursa in the human body and serves as the principal lubricating structure within the subacromial space.

-When the subacromial space is narrowed — due to a hooked acromion, rotator cuff thickening, poor scapular mechanics, or overhead overuse — the bursa is repetitively compressed and irritated, triggering an inflammatory cascade.
+The subacromial space can be narrowed due to a hooked acromion, rotator cuff thickening, poor scapular mechanics, or overhead overuse.
+When this happens, the bursa is repetitively compressed and irritated, triggering an inflammatory cascade.
 Bursal wall thickening, increased vascularity, and fluid accumulation result in the clinical syndrome of subacromial bursitis.

 Causes and Associated Conditions